 - Pan->Ver. +52

 6) Optionally apply post processing to the image.
 Line doubled 480p produces a very over-sharpened looking image with lots of saw-tooth edges.
-If you do not like this, you can use the VP50's picture controls to soften it somewhat.
-In the "Picture Control" menu choose "Fine Detail" and reduce this to around -65.
+If you do not like this, there are two things you can do.
+Firstly, as of firmware 0.78, you can turn on the "Allow Upsample2x" option under the sampling options menu on the OSSC.
+Turning this on should significantly decrease the jaggedness of the image.
+If the image is still too over-sharpened for your taste, you can use the VP50's picture controls to soften it further.
+In the "Picture Control" menu choose "Fine Detail" and reduce this to taste.
 You can also try reducing the Edge Enhancement setting too.
 On the OSSC you can turn on scanlines if desired.
 Although PSP games never had scanlines, their resolution is similar to that of retro consoles and the addition of scanlines may give the image a pleasing retro look and reduce some of the sawtooth edges that 480p line double mode causes.

 7) Save the presets/profile settings on both the VP50 and the OSSC so that they do not need to be manually entered next time you play.